 All positions are displayed separately under the ‘Positions’ tab, so you can quickly view each investment individually and easily edit stop loss and take profit orders if and when you want.
 If you have multiple trades open on the same instrument there will be a summary line that groups them together showing overall profit and an average entry price.
 You can close out all trades with one click from this summary line, or you can edit and close positions individually.

 Note: Profit or loss will always be displayed in your CFD account’s currency.

 Each trade can be viewed against historical and live prices directly on your charts.
 Edit your stop losses and take profit orders by clicking on the trade icon (the small triangular shaped point on the chart that shows your entry point) and dragging the stop loss (red line) and take profit levels (green line) up or down.
 What better way to see how your trades are progressing and make changes?
 Please be aware that our charting tools are indicative and are provided for information purposes and must not be relied upon as investment advice.

-If you want to close out a trade you can do so by clicking on the ‘Account’ icon.
+If you want to close out a trade you can do so by clicking on the ‘Account’ icon then selecting 'Positions'.
 Select the position you wish to close and then click on the red ‘x’ icon.
 You will then see a new pop-up asking you to ‘Confirm’ or ‘Cancel’ the request.